Smart and TGR networks: Police operation

 The National Crime Agency headed the operation, along with the Garda Síochána, Federal Bureau of Investigation, Drug Enforcement Administration, Office of Foreign Assets Control, Central Directorate of the Judicial Police and authorities in the United Arab Emirates.
 The investigation was known as Operation Destabilise.

 The investigators witnessed handovers of cash at a street level followed immediately by cryptocurrency transactions of the same value.

 The heads of the networks have been sanctioned by Office of Foreign Assets Control as well as four businesses related to TGR.

 Arrests, Convictions and Sentencing

 84 people have been arrested as part of the operation, some are now serving jail sentences.
 Over £20m in cash and cryptocurrency has been seized.

 In Ireland the Gardaí targeted the Irish branch of the money laundering, resulting in the conviction of Igor Logvinov in July 2023, with a sentence of three years. €57,200 was forfeited to the Irish state as it was the proceeds of drug trafficking.

+Kyrgyzstan

+In August 2025, Altair Holding SA, a company linked to George Rossi, was sanctioned in the UK as part of a broader crackdown on Russian influence on banks and cryptocurrency networks.

+Altair Holding SA bought a 75% share in Keremet Bank on 25 December 2024.
+The bank was subsequently identified in helping cross-border payments on behalf of Promsvyazbank, a bank owned by the Russian state.
+Promsvyazbank has supported Russian military-industrial companies.

+The National Crime Agency says that Ilan Shor was also involved in sanctions evasion linked to Keremet Bank.